opal-nova/opal-nova.github.io/README.md

 * Tailwind CSS (Managed by an MIX under mix.ex in root)
 * Daisy UI (Managed by NPM under pacakge.json in assets)

+## Setup
+ * Fork this repo and create a new repo under your own account or organization.

 ## Setup Github pages

 1: Make personal access token for CI/CD